Gaussian filter: Recursive filters

 There exist several recursive infinite-impulse-response (IIR) filters that approximate a Gaussian filter.
 Such filters step through the discrete signal in one or few passes, and compute the filter response from a linear combination of the current sample and the filter output of previous samples.
 This is computationally efficient, because only a small number of arithmetic operations are performed for each sample.
 However, when parallel processing is available, these methods will exhibit large latency because all samples have to be computed sequentially.

 The Gaussian filter is non-causal, which means the filter is not zero for all times $t < 0$.
 This makes the ideal Gaussian filter physically unrealizable.
 This is usually of no consequence for applications where the filter bandwidth is much larger than the signal.
 In real-time systems, a delay is incurred because incoming samples need to fill the filter window before the filter can be applied to the signal.
 While no amount of delay can make a theoretical Gaussian filter causal (because the Gaussian function is non-zero everywhere), the Gaussian function converges to zero so rapidly that a causal approximation can achieve any required tolerance with a modest delay, even to the accuracy of floating point representation.

 A popular recursive filter is the Deriche-filter.
-This filter consists of two parallel passes on the original data, one ″causal″ pass from left to right, and an anticausal pass from right to left.
+This filter consists of two parallel passes on the original data, one "causal" pass from left to right, and an anti-causal pass from right to left.
 The results of these two passes are added to obtain the result.

 Another popular choice is the Young/val Vliet-filter.
 That filter consists of two subsequent passes in opposite directions.
 The first pass operates on the input data, while the second (backward) pass operates on the produced intermediate data.
 Therefore, the Young/van Vliet-filter can operate in-place.